AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/Bars3.md

 \end{equation}
 $$   -->

 Let $\boldsymbol{u}$ be the displacement field of a bar.
 In the [previous section](./Bars2.md), we learned that $\boldsymbol{u}(\boldsymbol{X})$ is the displacement of the material particle $\boldsymbol{X}$.
-The displacement vector tells us how much the material particle has moved on the application of the force.
+The displacement vector tells us by how much the material particle has moved on the application of the force.
 Recall that we are referring to material particles by their position vectors in the reference configuration.

-In the following, we focus our attention on when the bar just stretches along its own axis (with no rotation.)
-That is, we focus on the case in which  the bar remains aligned with $\hat{\boldsymbol{E}}\_{\rm a}$ before and after deformation.
+In the following, we focus our attention on the cases in which the bar just stretches along its own axis (with no rotation) so that the bar remains aligned with $\hat{\boldsymbol{E}}\_{\rm a}$ before and after deformation.
 In this case, we can work with the scalar displacement field $u$, which is defined as

 $$
 \begin{equation}